docker-archive/dcus-hol-2017/windows-modernize-aspnet-dev/README.md

 git clone https://github.com/docker/dcus-hol-2017.git
 ```

 Now clear up anything left from a previous lab.
-You only need to do this if you have used this VM for one of the other Windows labs, but you can run it sefaly to restore Docker to a clean state.
+You only need to do this if you have used this VM for one of the other Windows labs, but you can run it safely to restore Docker to a clean state.

 This stops and removes all running containers, and then leaves the swarm - ignore any error messages you see: